web-platform-dx/web-features/docs/bcd-sync.md

 # BCD synchronization

 The [web-platform-dx/web-features](https://github.com/web-platform-dx/web-features/) and the [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data/) repositories depend on, and complement each other.
 This document describes how the two projects get synchronized and how BCD and web-features maintainers should work with both repositories.
 If you are a consumer of web-features data, these internal steps are mostly opaque to you.
 If you are a web-features maintainer, read this document to decide how to map or tag BCD keys.
+Note that either way is fine.
+If you're authoring a new feature, add the keys in web-features.
+If you're changing keys in BCD, make the change there.
+The goal is to limit the times where you have to make PRs in both repositories and this document helps you to understand how this is achieved.

 ## BCD keys in `compat_features`